berkeley-scf/tutorial-databases/R-and-Python.md

 with the native arrow format best in this regard), which can reduce I/O and memory usage.

+> **Note**: If you’re going to be reading the data frequently off disk,
+> storing the files in text/CSV is not a good idea as it will be much
+> faster to read from the Parquet or Arrow formats.

 There’s a [nice
 vignette](https://cran.r-project.org/web/packages/arrow/vignettes/dataset.html)
 covering basic usage, as well as [this